Curtains vs Acoustic Wall Panels: Which Should You Choose?

 Which Option Looks Better in Modern Interiors?

-Foam wall panels give a cleaner, more custom look than curtains.
+Acoustic wall panels offer a cleaner, more intentional design.

 How Easy Is It to Install Each Option?